testing-library/angular-testing-library/README.md

 `schemas`: passed to the `TestBed`

-The `createComponent` function returns an object consisting all of the query functions from [dom-testing-library][dom-testing-library], all the event functions exposed from `fireEvent`, and adds the following properties:
+The `render` function returns an object consisting all of the query functions from [dom-testing-library][dom-testing-library], all the event functions exposed from `fireEvent`, and adds the following properties:

 > Every event runs `detectChanges` on the fixture.